Login and Registration Forms in CodeIgniter 3 and MySQL

 Test The Application

-codeigniter 3 login pageNote: For simplicity, I have not enforced any password rule in signup form.
-You should add at least some minimum requirement for password, may be a minimum length can be given.
+For simplicity, I have not enforced any password rule in the signup form.
+You should add at least some minimum requirement for password, maybe a minimum length can be given.

 Developing registration and login forms in CodeIgniter 3 can help you understand CodeIgniter 3 if you have just started working with it.
 Creating the views, writing Controller functions, form validations and database select-insert statements, quite a few areas you have to code for.
 This gives you a better understanding of how CodeIgniter 3 works.